jlmc/hibernate-tunings/caches/Readme.md

 We can find examples of Use in the test case: `TestQueryCache`

+## Caching NaturalId

+If the second-level cache is enabled, Hibernate can avoid executing the second query by loading the entity directly from the cache.
+Hibernate can also cache the natural identifier (e.g. **@NaturalIdCache**) associated with a given entity identifier, therefore preventing the first query as well.

 ## Summary

 - Stores query results for a query and its parameters,